M-Moussa-De/Udacity_Landing_Page/Landing Page/README.md

 === CSS ===
 1- Responsive Navbar.
 2- Responsive Page.
-3- Assets Folder Was Created To Include The Images(includes only an icon for now).

 === JS ===
 1- Navbar Items To Be Added Dynamiclly From Within JS.